Last Updated On October 18, 2020.

-Mercy “SugaRush” Emmanuel (@KingSuga_Rush) is a content creator, she shares her travel discourse on Medium and occasionally blogs at cars45.com, Nigeria’s largest car buying service.
+Mercy “SugaRush” Emmanuel (@KingSuga_Rush) is a content creator, she shares her travel discourse on Medium and occasionally blogs at cars45.com.

-Mercy has a blog too, Irish Sugar, Check it out!
+Mercy also runs a blog, Irish Sugar, Check that out!

 #10.
 YOU OWE ME!

-Sunday morning I got up early to observe the sabbath and walked to the bus stop to “enter” a sturdy danfo.
-A little into our journey, the conductor asked for his fare.
+On a Sunday morning, I got up early to observe the sabbath and walked to the nearest bus stop to “enter” a sturdy danfo and little into our journey, the conductor asked for his fare.

-Everyone paid up except for one elderly man.
-We arrived shortly at the church and the man alighted the bus without dropping a dime, that’s when all hell broke loose.
+We arrived at Church shortly and the old man alighted the bus without dropping a dime.

-I hope you enjoyed reading this, tell me what you think of the stories, leave your comments and have an amazing week!
+I hope you enjoyed reading this, tell me what you think of these stories, leave your comments and have an amazing week!

 Follow my Socials. ✌